ANNAPOLIS -- After a one-day recess, Maryland's lawmakers were to return tomorrow to try to pass a balanced budget.

 He said at least 1,000 state jobs and another 2,000 jobs in local governments would be lost if a budget is passed containing another $250 million in spending reductions -- an option lawmakers refer to as the "doomsday" budget.

-He said local governments would be hit particularly hard, potentially losing another $95 million in state aid for schools, police protection, community colleges and other important services.
+He said local governments would be hit particularly hard under ++ such a scenario, potentially losing another $95 million in state aid for schools, police protection, community colleges and other important services.

 Medical care for the poor would suffer; private colleges would lose state subsidies and state parks would be closed.